brahimdarmouch/SDBitcoinWallet/README.md

 Installation
 -------------
-First of all, you need to install Prerequisites (in requirements.txt) :
+First of all, you need Python 3.x secondly, you need to install Prerequisites (in requirements.txt) :
 ```bash
 $ pip install -r requirements.txt
 ```